seng637-winter-2022/seng637-a1-surajsalver/Grp_19_A1_LabReport.md

 random method of testing the software and the other set considered it to be as a core testing of the software with unknown process flow.
 But the common point was that all of us didn't consider having a properly planned process flow design to approach the software under test.
-But in the end, the team has landed on a common understanding with some great teamwork and information exchange capabilities and the clear-cut hands-on explanation about the process had greatly helped us to understand the concept thoroughly.
+But in the end, the team has landed on a common understanding with some great teamwork, information exchange capabilities and clear-cut hands-on information about the process which greatly helped us to understand the concept thoroughly.

 Coming to manual testing, the information about this for all of us was more or less close to the actual process of what manual testing is all about.
-We thought it was a process of testing the software with a set of guidelines and guidelines support document of the software and we follow it accordingly to fetch maximum bugs out of the test cases.
+We thought it was a process of testing the software with a set of guidelines and guidelines support document of the software which we followed accordingly to fetch maximum bugs out of the test cases.
-But altogether we had an idea of what we were about to do practically but the actualness of the prior knowledge had varied a bit from the information provided and a quick skim and understanding of the document has given us a clear idea about both the procedures without any difficulties.
+But altogether we had an idea of what we were about to do practically but the actualness of the prior knowledge we had varied a bit from the information provided.
+A quick skim and understanding of the document has given us a clear idea about both the procedures without any difficulties.

 # High-level description of the exploratory testing plan